 - Build a base of warmth, security and connection.

 - Communicate with kindness and compassion

 - Skillfully relate to your partner in times of difficulty

 - Gain a greater understanding of yourself, your partner, and shared relational patterns

 The total cost per couple is $1495.
-This includes tuition for both partners and 3 nights stay in a guest suite.
-Couples can bring food and use the full kitchen during their stay, or dine at one of the local restaurants or cafes mere steps away in Idyllwild.
+This includes workshop tuition for both partners and 3 nights stay in a guest suite (with the option of adding a 4th night at the inn for free, after the workshop concludes on Sunday).
+Couples can bring food and use the full kitchen during their stay, or dine at one of the many local restaurants or cafes mere steps away in the village of Idyllwild.